microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

   parameter, which accepts either a profile `name` or GUID.
 * `"type":"separator"`: This represents a XAML `MenuFlyoutSeparator`, enabling the user to visually space out entries.
-* `"type":"entries"`: This represents a nested menu of entries.
+* `"type":"folder"`: This represents a nested menu of entries.
   - The `"name"` property provides a string of text to display for the group.
+  - The `"icon"` property provides a path to a image to use as the icon.
+This property is optional.
   - The `"entries"` property specifies a list of menu entries that will appear nested under this entry.
-This can contain other `"type":"entries"` groups as well!
+This can contain other `"type":"folder"` groups as well!

 ## UI/UX Design